o3de/o3de.org/content/docs/welcome-guide/features-intro.md

 ## Robust networking

-Open 3D Engine comes with a high-performance networking Gem that gives you the features you need for robust communications and servers.
+O3DE comes with a high-performance networking Gem that gives you the features you need for robust communications and servers.
 Networking features include:

 * Highly flexible, TCP/UDP low latency transport layer abstracted behind a simplified API.

-* Encryption and compression support with built in simulator for latency, jitter, reorder and loss.
+* Encryption and compression support with a built-in simulator for latency, jitter, reorder, and loss.

 * Entity replication using unordered, unreliable data replication for lowest possible latency.